 Sadly, however, we often get caught in a less positive experience.
 Faced with the complex athletic and musical demands involved in mastering a piece, we find ourselves in a tangle of frustration.
 If a phrase or passage doesn’t go quite as we would like, we may start pushing ourselves to master it.
 We become fiercely determined to “nail” it.
 And before we know it, this intense determination creates tension in our body, limiting the amount of joy we can take in or transmit to others.

-When you practice this way, you develop the habit of being fearless.
+When you practice this way, you develop the habit of going beyond fear.
 This is a huge advantage when you walk onstage to perform.

 What is Art in Practicing?

 Art and performing beyond fear come together when you practice the way my student described.
 Being an artist means opening yourself to the full beauty and power of music, and to do that you have to open to the full beauty and power in yourself – to the deepest and most genuine place you can find in yourself.
 From there you can be truly free and spontaneous in practicing, rather than engaging in rote repetition of passages.

 This is not always easy.
 To bring all of yourself to every moment of your practicing, you have to trust your body, your mind, and your sense perceptions from moment to moment, and to follow your intuition rather than relying on familiar concepts of how to play a phrase or how to create a particular musical effect.
 You have to constantly look within yourself to notice your genuine response to what you are hearing, rather than measuring your playing according to preformed concepts or the standards of others.

 This means, for instance, that while you’re playing a phrase, you pay attention to the exact sensations occurring in your body – the sensations of touch and movement and of the sounds affecting you inside – and you literally feel your way toward an authentic connection with the music you’re making, instead of judging in your head how “good” your playing is.